 Do extensions require a great deal of upkeep and time commitment?
 Not really, says Pelusi.
-"People just need to keep an eye on them — almost like you would with color or anything else," she adds, suggesting to allow for an hour at the salon every six weeks.
+"People just need to keep an eye on them — almost like you would with color or anything else," he adds, suggesting you allow for an hour at the salon every six weeks.